Team-BANERUS/poketwo-Autocatcher/s-mds/rewrite.md

 </br>

 <img src="https://poketwo.net/_next/image?url=%2Fassets%2Flogo.png&w=256&q=75" align="right" height="120px"><h1>ABOUT</h1>
-This is the **The Most Light-Weighted Program/system To Autocatch on any device with Ease of handling & tons of Features for Poketwo.**
+**The Most Light-Weighted Program/system To Autocatch on any device with Ease of handling & tons of Features for Poketwo.**
 > **`Current Version:` 5.3.6**